-Board Developed Courses - Year 11 CATEGORY A English Standard Through the study of English in Stage 6 students continue to develop their capacity to understand and use the English language for a variety of purposes and in various textual forms.
+Board Developed Courses - Stage 6 CATEGORY A English Standard Through the study of English in Stage 6 students continue to develop their capacity to understand and use the English language for a variety of purposes and in various textual forms.
 Students engage with and explore a variety of texts that include widely acknowledged quality literature of past and contemporary societies.
 Through their responding and composing of both critical and creative texts, students develop an understanding of themselves and diverse human experiences and cultures.
 The study of English in Stage 6 provides students with opportunities to experiment with ideas and expression, to become innovative, active, independent learners, to collaborate and to reflect on their learning.
-Mathematics Standard The Mathematics Stage 6 syllabuses are designed to offer opportunities for students to think mathematically through questioning, communicating, reasoning and reflecting.
+Mathematics Standard 2 The Mathematics Stage 6 syllabuses are designed to offer opportunities for students to think mathematically through questioning, communicating, reasoning and reflecting.
 They promote development of 21 st -century knowledge, skills, understanding, values and attitudes and provide challenge.
 Students generalise, find connections, think critically and creatively, using appropriate technology to support mathematical activity.
 Biology This course provides students with the opportunity to learn about variations in the structures and functions of organisms and provides an understanding of the effects of the environment on living things.
 Students investigate reproduction, inheritance patterns and the causes of genetic variation.
 Applications of this knowledge in biotechnology and genetic technologies are explored.
 Modern History This course provides students with opportunities to develop and apply their understanding of methods and issues involved in the investigation of modern history.
 Through various sources, students study a range of people, ideas, movements, events and developments that have shaped the modern world.
 PDHPE This course provides students with the opportunity to learn about the range of areas that underpin health and physical activity.
 With a focus on health of individuals and community as well as the factors that influence movement skills and physical activity levels, students develop their critical thinking skills and develop a deep understanding of the factors that impact on health, sport and physical activity in Australia.
 Business Studies This course provides students with opportunities to develop an understanding of how theoretical and practical aspects of business combine.
 Students study contemporary business issues through case studies and apply their knowledge to problems encountered in the business environment.
-CATEGORY B https://educationstandards.nsw.edu.au/wps/portal/nesa/11-12/hsc/subject-selection
+CATEGORY B Mathematics Standard 1 The study of Mathematics Standard 1 in Stage 6 enables students to develop their knowledge and understanding of what it means to work mathematically, improve their skills to solve problems relating to their present and future needs and aspirations, and improve their understanding of how to communicate in a concise and systematic manner.